Running a PowerPoint Show with Keyboard Shortcuts

 Show or hide the mouse pointer

-In Slide Show mode, to display the mouse pointer or arrow, press Control + A. To hide the mouse pointer, press Control + H.
+In Slide Show mode, to display the mouse pointer or arrow, press Ctrl + A. To hide the mouse pointer, press Ctrl + H.

 Access the context menu during a slide show

 To access the context menu during a slide show (comparable to right-clicking):

 - Press Shift + F10 (some users may need to press Shift + Fn + F10) or press the Context button on your keyboard (if you have one).
 The Context button usually appears near Ctrl and Alt on some keyboards.